 If you are considering VBAC, talk with your doctor about:

-American College of Obstetricians and Gynecologists (2010).
-Vaginal birth after previous cesarean delivery.
-ACOG Practice Bulletin No. 115.
-Obstetrics and Gynecology, 116(2): 450-463.
-Miller DA (2010).
-Vaginal birth after cesarean.
-In Management of Common Problems in Obstetrics and Gynecology, 5th ed., pp. 52-56.
-Chichester: Wiley-Blackwell.
+Guise JM, et al. (2010).
+Vaginal birth after cesarean: New insights.
+Evidence Report (Publication No. 10-E003).
+Rockville, MD: Agency for Healthcare Research and Quality.
+American College of Obstetricians and Gynecologists (2017).
+Vaginal birth after cesarean delivery.
+ACOG Practice Bulletin No. 184.
+Obstetrics and Gynecology, 130(5): e217-e233.
+DOI: 10.1097/AOG.0000000000002398.
+Accessed May 25, 2018.
 Cunningham FG, et al. (2010).
 Prior cesarean delivery.
 In Williams Obstetrics, 23rd ed., pp. 565-576.
 New York: McGraw-Hill.

 Other Works Consulted